vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-04-kerfs-and-grooves.md

 ![kerfs and grooves](/assets/images/kerfsandgrooves/13.jpg)

 Once I complete the board I realise my cuts are very uneven on the backside.
 I set to evening them up a little and at one point managed to twist the plate in the kerf and snap one off....
 See the dark patch in the middle.
 Yip, superglue.
 Got it back on fast, and now I cant easily tell which it is.
 The uneven depths are just aesthetic.
-The year will go under, into the groove, and back out, so the height of the yarn (which needs to be even), is actually determined by the groove, not the kerf.
+The yarn will go under, into the groove, and back out, so the height of the yarn (which needs to be even), is actually determined by the groove, not the kerf.

 ![kerfs and grooves](/assets/images/kerfsandgrooves/14.jpg)